O'Nan moonshine and arithmetic: Introduction and Statement of Results

 Although Zagier's paper has inspired too many papers to mention, we highlight an important note by Gross \cite{Gross}.
 Gross observed that these types of theorems could be recast in terms of {\it generalized Jacobians} with cuspidal moduli.
 In particular, the generalized Jacobian of $X_0(1)$ with respect to the cuspidal divisor $2(\infty)$ is isomorphic to the additive group, and so the sum of the conjugates of Heegner points in the generalized Jacobian is equal to the trace of their modular invariants.

 Here we adopt this perspective.
-We view traces of singular moduli as functionals on Heegner divisors, and we use the fact that their generating functions when summed over these divisors are weight 3/2 weakly holomorphic modular forms.
-This phenomenon is an extension of the celebrated theorem of Gross--Kohnen--Zagier \cite{GKZ} which asserts that the generating function for Heegner divisors on $X_0(N)$ are weight 3/2 cusp forms with values in the Jacobian of $X_0(N)$.
-This earlier theorem can be thought of as a result on central critical values of quadratic twists of weight 2 modular $L$-functions.
-Recently, Bruinier--Li \cite{BrLi} have developed Gross' note, and obtained a general framework in which weight 3/2 mock modular forms and modular forms naturally arise as generating functions of trace functionals of Heegner divisors.
+Although we do not directly apply these results in this work, our view is that the McKay--Thompson series presented here should be viewed in this way, as generating functions for traces of singular moduli and as functionals on Heegner divisors.
+This interpretation is an extension of the celebrated theorem of Gross--Kohnen--Zagier \cite{GKZ} which asserts that the generating function for Heegner divisors on $X_0(N)$ are weight 3/2 cusp forms with values in the Jacobian of $X_0(N)$.
+By work of Waldspurger \cite{W1,W2} this earlier theorem can be thought of as a result on central critical values of quadratic twists of weight 2 modular $L$-functions.